 In July 1988, MBC had 700 complaints awaiting investigation.
 The Chief of Enforcement reported that since the creation of the Enforcement Program in 1977, all efforts to increase the staff had been denied by the Department of Finance, with the exception of two new investigator positions assigned to the probation surveillance program in 1979.
 He reminded the Board that three program audits, conducted by the Little Hoover Commission, the Department of Finance and Arthur Young International, had all recommended increasing the staffing of the enforcement program.
-Because no investigator position increases, annual complaints climbed from 4,265 in 1977 to 6,293 in 1988.
+Because the number of MBC investigators was not increased, annual complaints climbed from 4,265 in 1977 to 6,293 in 1988.
 In 1977, 2,539 investigations were opened and 2,089 were closed, while in 1988, 2,658 cases were opened with 2,561 closed.

 The investigator staffing situation was further complicated in 1988, when the Governor authorized a "golden handshake" retirement option.
 A significant number of tenured investigators exercised this option to retire early with enhanced benefits and reduced the number of MBC investigators to 40.
 Faced with a significant number of vacant investigator positions, MBC made a focused effort to recruit, hire and train investigator replacements.
 The timing of this effort, however, was difficult, as all other state investigative agencies were also faced with vacant positions.
-Enforcement Program managers also recognized that some state agencies offered investigators caseloads of fewer than 10 cases while Board investigators averaged 30 cases.
-Other state agencies were able to offer investigators significantly higher pay and some Board investigators took these offers of employment.
-Recruitment efforts, coupled with background investigations, also impacted the time span when a selected applicant could begin employment.
+Enforcement Program managers also recognized that some state agencies offered investigators caseloads of fewer than 10 cases while MBC investigators averaged 30 cases.
+Other state agencies were able to offer investigators significantly higher pay and some Board investigations, also impacted the time span when a selected applicant could begin employment.
 It was generally recognized that basic training for a new MBC investigator required close supervision for a minimum of one year before the new employee could undertake independent work.
 The combination of these factors led MBC to take a different approach to address the staffing problem.

-In April 1989, when responding to the Legislature on the issue of creating a tollfree number for consumers, the Board took the opportunity to inform the Legislature of its staffing needs to safely protect the public.
+In April 1989, when responding to the Legislature on the issue of creating a toll-free number for consumers, the Board took the opportunity to inform the Legislature of its staffing needs to safely protect the public.
 The Board submitted a report to the Joint Legislative Budget Committee entitled, "Special Budget Report: Curing the Backlog."
-The report detailed complaint increases over a fiveyear period and pointed out during this same period how MBC had submitted budget requests for 30 additional positions to handle the case growth and resulting backlog.
+The report detailed complaint increases over a five-year period and noted that during this same period, MBC had submitted budget requests for 30 additional positions to handle the case growth and resulting backlog.
 The report recommended 18 permanent new investigator and support staff positions to accommodate case growth, eight limited-term investigator positions, and two limited-term Complaint Analyst positions to eliminate the backlog.